 The Decode Menu allows the user to configure the On Screen Display (OSD) and closed caption decoders for the HD9084.
 The OSD feature is only available on the Comp Mon Output BNC.
 To enter the Decode Setup Menu, press DECODE then SETUP.
-Use the UP and DOWN arrow pushbuttons to scroll through the different options as listed in (section 3.5.1 to 3.6.6).
-To see a "quick reference" layout of the menu system, please refer to section 3.3.2.
+Use the UP and DOWN arrow pushbuttons to scroll through the different options as listed in sections 3.5.1 to 3.5.5.
+Refer to the diagram below to view a "quick reference" layout of the Decode menu system.
 To exit the menu system, press SETUP until the MENU LED is off.